Easy homemade chocolate Turkish delight recipe. Sweet and soft rose candy coated in melted dark chocolate and topped with rose petals.

 Liquid Natural Red Decorating Color

-Red Beet Powder
+Red Beet Powder or juice

 Make the Turkish Delight